-The permit holder will manage the business parklet in accordance with the permit conditions and approved plan.
+The permit holder must manage the business parklet in accordance with the permit conditions and approved plan.

 Council officers will periodically inspect the business parklet structure and its use.
 Feedback will be provided to the permit-holder to address any matters.
+Non-compliance may result in enforcement action or cancellation of the permit.